StevenRud7/Popcorn-Palace/Readme.md

 # Popcorn Palace Movie Ticket Booking System

 ## Overview
 The Popcorn Palace Movie Ticket Booking System is a backend service designed to handle various operations related to movie,showtime, and booking management.
+Check the Instructions.md for full detailed information and project instructions.

 ## Functionality
 The system provides the following APIs: